mdali2k12/topmafia/memo.md

 ## first assignment: refactor login and signup

 - **global_func** should be factorized and should not be duplicated anymore
+- singleton for database connectivity
 - routing logic to implement :
     * **/** route leads to original **home/index** page
     * base route redirect should be extracted from globals.php
+    * test that no file in any subfolder can be accessed from the client
+    * select most suitable hashing algorithm for usage in strings trait
 - implement token-based auth.
-- refactor social auth. with Facebook
+- refactor social auth. with Facebook ?

 ### app' routes